anoobbava/penmig/README.md

 # Penmig

-By this gem; we dont have to worry about migration is development any more.
+We dont have to worry about migration is development any more.
-This gem will create an initializer file which will migrate all the migrations in our project files.At the time of loading the development server it will migrate the migrations then only it starts the server
+This gem will create an initializer file which will run all the migrations in our project file.
+At the time of loading you development server it will run the migrations and then starts your server

-Currently if we have pending migrations , we can't identify at the time of booting the development server. .It will be only notfied at the time of redirecting the pages.
+Currently if we have pending migrations , we can't identify at the time of booting the development server.
+It will be only notfied at the time of redirecting the pages. penmig helps to avoid that.

 ## Installation